Iretha/design-patterns/src/com/smdev/creational/abstract_factory/abstract-factory.md

 and add implementation for each family

 ## How to recognize it?
-* When you pass a parameter to a creational method and the method returns instance of a factory, that will be used to create instances of other types (the family objects).
-If you pass another parameter, you will get another factory (for another family of objects).
+* When you pass a parameter to a creational method and the method returns instance of a factory.
+And that factory will be used to create instances of other types (the family objects).
+And if you pass another parameter, you will get another factory (for another family of objects).

-* When you have a conditional logic t decide which factory to return.
+* When you have a conditional logic to decide which factory to return.

-> If the concrete classes depend on some parameter (some user input/ some dynamic parameter/ some configuration setting), then check if it's not a factory.

 ```java
 public enum Platform {